DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/README.md

 [9] Agustsson, E., & Timofte, R. (2017).
 NTIRE 2017 Challenge on Single Image Super-Resolution: Dataset and Study. *IEEE Conference on Computer Vision and Pattern Recognition Workshops (CVPRW)*.

+[10] Ledig, C., Theis, L., Huszár, F., Caballero, J., Cunningham, A., Acosta, A., Aitken, A., Tejani, A., Totz, J., Wang, Z., & Shi, W. (2017).
+Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network. *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*, 4681-4690.

+[11] Isola, P., Zhu, J. Y., Zhou, T., & Efros, A. A. (2017).
+Image-to-Image Translation with Conditional Adversarial Networks. *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*, 1125-1134.

 ---

 ## Contact